Face to face, telephone, email, instant messaging or webcam counselling

 - if the police, or a court asks for access to my records, in which case I will seek advice from both my supervisor and insurance company before deciding whether to abide by the order or not

 In addition, if you ask me to, I will share your notes with medical professionals, the police or other agencies.
-I will only do this if you make such a request to me in writing.
+I will only do this if you make such a request to me in advance, and in writing.

-As a counsellor who is a member of the BACP, I am required to comply with the BACP’s Ethical Framework for the Counselling Professions.
-As part of this code, I am required to discuss my cases with a counsellor trained to supervise other counsellors – my supervisor.
+As part of these codes, I am required to discuss my cases with a counsellor trained to supervise other counsellors – my supervisor.
 As stated above, client information is usually confidential, and also counselling is usually conducted with one client working with one supervisor (apart from, for example, couples or family therapy).

 The main way therefore, in which a counsellor’s work is overseen, and the counsellor’s responses are checked for being ethical and subject to good practice, is by the counsellor discussing the details of the issues covered in counselling sessions, along with their responses, to another trained and experienced counsellor, who is also trained in supervising other counsellors.
 This is to try to provide the best support possible to each client.